 Go back to secure the beads right along the seamlines, adding a few here and there to fill in any missing sections.
 You can see where a few beads need to be filled in.

-Now that it's sewn together, I'm really glad I went to the trouble of basting the embellished fabric so thoroughly to the silk organza--fabrics that are heavily ornamented with glass beads (like this one) get very heavy, and they need support.
+Now that it's sewn together, I'm really glad I went to the trouble of basting the embellished fabric so thoroughly to the silk organza–fabrics that are heavily ornamented with glass beads (like this one) get very heavy, and they need support.

 6. Sew the silk charmeuse lining together; there's nothing tricky about that.
 Sew the darts and keep the left side seam open to accommodate the zipper.

-Look for my next post, "Working with Heavily Embellished Fabrics, Part 2," to see how to finish the skirt.
+Jump to part two, "Working with Heavily Embellished Fabrics, Part 2," to see how to finish the skirt.